ansible-collections/overview/README.rst

 * TBC, the ``ansible`` package has been updated to include the Community Collections.

-* See `ROADMAP_2.10 <https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/roadmap/ROADMAP_2_10.rst>`_ for dates of  beta, RC, Release dates for Ansible 2.10
+* See `ROADMAP_2.10 <https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/roadmap/ROADMAP_2_10.rst>`_ for dates of  beta, RC, Release dates for ansible-base 2.10

 FAQ
 ====